-If you want to create a food blog, the first that should have hit on your mind would be the budget.
+If you want to create a food blog, the first that should have hit your mind is the budget.
 And you must be thinking about how much does a food blog cost?

 For starting a food blog, you need to spend a minimum of $100 -$120/yearly.
 This consists of hosting, domain name, and theme.
-There are other expenses as well, which I have not included here that consist of hiring web designers, SEO experts, content writers, and buying posts.
+Other expenses, which I have not included here, include hiring web designers, SEO experts, content writers, and buying posts.

 Talking about the food blogs, they are similar to other blogs, but producing content is different.
-Most expenses will be spent creating content such as recipes, images, and producing videos, but this is a complete option.
+Most expenses will be spent creating content such as recipes and images and producing videos, but this is a complete option.

 The research I did to write this post carries information from various hosting platforms and content marketing sites.

 Must read: Best food blog Ideas.

 What things will you need to start a food blog?

 Here I have listed the essential things you need to start a food blog and the cost of all the things I have stated, and other information to help you create your blog easily.

 Buying a domain name is one of the primary and first steps to starting a food blog or website.
 Most hosting sites provide it for free, so if you are a newbie and this is your first blog, you can quickly get a domain by buying the hosting.